 Tenant Screening: The Step Most Landlords Skip

-- Employment confirmation — verify employer exists and the letter is genuine.
-Rental fraud cases increasingly use fabricated employment documents.
+- Employment confirmation — call the employer on a public number (not the one on the offer letter) to verify the letter is genuine.
+Rental fraud increasingly uses fabricated employment documents.

 - MDI bankruptcy check — free IC lookup at myinsolvensi.mdi.gov.my.
-A bankrupt tenant cannot be sued effectively.
+A bankrupt tenant is much harder to recover money from through the civil courts.

 The Tenancy Agreement: Get This Right